Retail, PMIs and a timely tantrum anniversary By Reuters - Up News Info

 As Taiwan grappled with a major power outage and the threat of a fresh COVID-19 lockdown, concern about further disruptions to an already tight chip supply chain also weighed.

-Chinese tech giants Baidu (NASDAQ:) and Tencent report earnings next week, as do U.S. firms Applied Materials (NASDAQ:) and Palo Alto Networks (NYSE:).
+Chinese tech giants Baidu (NASDAQ:) and Tencent report earnings this week, as do U.S. firms Applied Materials (NASDAQ:) and Palo Alto Networks (NYSE:).

 But cash remains cheap, market corrections have proved shallow so far, and it is unclear that the ongoing inflation pick-up is the real deal.
 Investors may not yet be ready to turn their back on tech.